Making clinical audit data transparent

 In his transparency and open data letter to Cabinet Ministers on 7 July 2011, the Prime Minister restated the commitment to make clinical audit data available from the national audits within the National Clinical Audit and Patient Outcomes Programme.
 The National Lung Cancer Audit (NLCA) was identified as the pilot for this data release.

 Covering all Cancer Networks and NHS Trusts in England, the data from the audit includes information about data completeness, audit process and outcome measures.
-The data will be available in a pdf format in the National Lung Cancer Audit 2011 annual report.
+The data will be available in a pdf format with the National Lung Cancer Audit 2012 annual report.

 What information is being made available?